ckrajewski/BentoCats/README.md

 ## Contribution

-If you like to help and contribute (there's lot root for improvements!
-I've collected a list of [Improvements and New Features](#improvements) you're more than welcome!
+I've collected a list of [Improvements and New Features](#improvements).
+If you'd like to help by contributing to the project, you're more than welcome!

 ## Install and run